roseengineering/silicon5351/README.md

 # Introduction

 The file silicon5351.py contains the actual si5351 library.
-This library provides the SI5351\_I2C class to control the Silicon Labs SI5351x range of chips.
+Inside the library is the SI5351\_I2C class for controlling the Silicon Labs SI5351x range of chips.

-This class also supports quadrature output.
+This class also supports the quadrature ouptut feature of the chip.
 The lowest frequency which can be outputted in quadrature is limited by the chip hardware to clock's PLL frequency divided by 128.

 ## Example